20 Essential social media management tips for successful local marketingBy Lawrence Dy

 18. Attend industry events or webinars for continued education and networking opportunities

 It’s easier to sell social media packages that feel fresh and progressive.
-Investing in continuing education and pursuing partnerships with industry leaders can give you a leg up on the competition and contribute to a portfolio that attracts forward-thinking clientele.
+Investing in continuing education and pursuing partnerships with industry leaders can give you a leg up on the competition and contribute to a social media portfolio that attracts forward-thinking clientele.

 19. Create a system for organizing and storing social media assets (photos, videos, graphics)